Main Walk: 19 km (11.8 miles). Four hours 40 minutes walking time. For the whole excursion including trains, sights and

 As you might expect for a walk near the London boundary, there are several places where you can cut the walk short by catching a bus (details below).

-If driving, there are car parks at Upper Warlingham and Whyteleafe stations costing £6.10 during the week; Whyteleafe is £3.40 on Saturdays and both are £2 on Sundays and Bank Holidays (2017).
+If driving, the station car park at Upper Warlingham costs £6.35 Mon–Sat, £2.15 Sun & BH (2018).
+Whyteleafe is the same except cheaper on Saturdays (£3.55).
 These two stations are popular with commuters and you might not be able to find a parking space during the week.